2 "Flames To Embers To Ashes"- The Whole Story.

 Then, over a period of time, like most relationships, the Flames started fading.
 They turned to Embers where there was enough love to keep them together but cooling more and more with time.

 As time went by, the bitterness between the two just kept getting colder.
 The man was working almost all of the time and the woman would become more bitter with each passing day.
-The arguments turned into fights and when it came to the point where she was pulling knives on him and threatening to kill him, that‘s when those Flame’s went from the Embers and finally became very cold Ashes.
+The arguments turned into fights and when it came to the point where she was pulling knives on him and threatening to kill him, that‘s when those Flame’s turned into dying Embers and finally became very cold Ashes which blew away in the chilly wind.

 This is chapter two.
 (2)